-The power for modules is taken from a suitable circuit breaker/fused disconnect power supply within the main panel.
-The electrical service enters the individual modules through the upper right side of the module's control panel enclosure.
+The power for all modules is taken from a suitable circuit breaker/fused disconnect power supply within the main panel.
+The electrical service enters the individual modules through the upper right side into the module's control panel enclosure.
 Proper grounding of the module is mandatory.
-Before carrying out any electrical work, confirm that the main supply is shut off.
-A typical power wiring is located on page 60 - Power Distribution Drawing.
+Before carrying out any electrical work, confirm that the main supply is isolated.
+A typical power wiring is located on page 50 - Power Distribution Drawing.
 Knockout drawings are provided.
 Do not drill into cabinet; shavings can damage electronic components.
 The power for all individual modules shall be in compliance with all local and national codes.

-CoolLogic Control System Wiring
+CoolLogic Touch Control System Wiring

-A separate 115 volt power supply is required to power the CoolLogic Bank Control Panel.
-Communication between the Bank Controller and chiller modules requires a simple twoconductor, 22 AWG shielded cable rated at 60°C minimum, daisy chain connection.
+A separate 115 volt power supply is required to power the CoolLogic Touch Control Panel.
+Communication between the CoolLogic Touch Control Panel and chiller modules requires a simple two-conductor 22 AWG shielded cable with drain rated at 60°C minimum, daisy chain connection.
 Control wiring cannot be installed in the same conduit as line voltage wiring or with wires that switch highly inductive loads such as contactor and relay coils.
+All wiring shall be in compliance with all local and national codes.